Jaycee-Hu/ANLY-502/README.md

 c)Run this code with Spark.
 Apache Spark should give us faster computation time when preprocessing data.

-B.Reducing features:
+B. Reducing features:

 a)We think we can reduce dimensionality and increase overall accuracy by reducing less important features from my dataset.

 b)We hope to use a systematic way to find these features and put additional steps to drop these features rather than finding least important features and dropping the last 50 features or 100 features after running xgboost or random forest.

-C.Working with bigger dataset/major category:
+C. Working with bigger dataset/major category:

 a)With more products and more reviews, we believe my nlp method works better.